Rishu-R1111/all_scripts/README.md

 ### Features

    ### NEW FEATURE: Custom keyboard shortcuts!!
-Launch any tool within lscript , with your own shortcuts!!! (type ks to set your shortcuts)
+Launch any tool within Rishu'sscript , with your own shortcuts!!! (type ks to set your shortcuts)

 Enabling-Disabling interfaces faster
 Changing Mac faster